THE THROUGH LINE

 Who Should Come

-This intensive is for writers who have a memoir draft—or a decent start on one — and are ready to see it clearly.
+This intensive is for writers who a start on a memoir draft—or a well formed idea for one — and are ready to try to see it more clearly.
 You don't need to be finished.
-You don't need a polished draft.
-You just need pages, and a willingness to look at them with radical honesty and deep curiosity.
+You definitely don't need a polished draft.
+You just need to be able to articulate your idea well enough to draft some pages, and a willingness to look at those pages with radical honesty and deep curiosity.

 Beginning writers are welcome.
 However, seasoned writers will also find themselves challenged, because the methods of Writing in the Dark work equally well across experience levels, because they are rooted as much in attention as technique.